kratikashetty/CS547-Information-Retrieval/README.md

 Vedhas Vinjamuri, Kratika Shetty

 ## Background and Motivation
 In any language exam, the ability to write composition is an essential indicator of academic performance.
 However, assessing these essays is a difficult task.
 The demand for objective and speedy scoring has prompted the development of a tool that can evaluate essays.
-The use of Natural Language Processing (NLP) and Deep Learning techniques in Automated Essay Scoring (AES) systems would help overcome this obstacle.

 There has been a substantial amount of study on the topic of automated essay scoring.
 One of the early publications uses logistic regression and SVMs on essay representations to get a decision boundary.
 These models treat the problem as a multi-class classification task.
 Due to the recent developments in deep learning models and word embedding techniques, there has been significant improvement in the performance of Automated Essay Scoring tools.

 ## Dataset
 ### The Hewlett Foundation Data
-We used the data available on [Kaggle](https://www.kaggle.com/competitions/asap-aes/data)
+We used the data available on [Kaggle](https://www.kaggle.com/competitions/asap-aes/data) Competition conducted by The Hewlett Foundation.
+There are eight essay sets available for this competition.
+A single prompt was used to produce each batch of essays.

 ### Columns